Safe and supportive care during the COVID-19 pandemic Learn more >

 - A caring, sensitive nature

-- Patience and being able to handle stressful situations
+- Patience, and the ability to handle stressful situations

-At Abbots Care, we offer all the training needed to start your career.
-You can study your qualifications whilst on the job so don’t worry if you don’t have any prior to applying.
-Proficiency in maths and English is key too as carers fill out paperwork and carry out admin tasks.
+At Abbots Care, we offer all the necessary training to start your career as a Dementia Carer.
+It’s possible to obtain your qualifications whilst on the job, too, so don’t worry if you don’t have any prior to applying.
+Proficiency in maths and English is also important as carers need to fill out paperwork and carry out various admin tasks.

 “I came over to England to try new things and went into care.
 Since starting in March 2017 I have found working for Abbots Care more rewarding and felt more accepted.
 I have built up a good relationship with the service users.
 I am so glad I came into this job it’s been the best experience ever.”